quan12jiale/obs-studio/docs/sphinx/reference-scenes.rst

    This will add a reference to the sceneitem.

    :return: The sceneitem associated with a source in a scene.
 Returns NULL if not found.

-   .. deprecated:: 31.0
-      This function is problematic because there can be multiple items of the same source in a scene.
-      In that case, which of those this function will return is undefined.
-      If this is the behavior you need, manually use :c:func:`obs_scene_enum_items` instead.

 ---------------------